PostHog/posthog.com/contents/docs/apps/feedback-widget.md

 You can opt in to the beta by configuring your `posthog-js` initialization to include `opt_in_site_apps: true`.
 Please be aware you do this at your own risk.

-Not running 1.30.0?
-Find out [how to update your self-hosted PostHog deployment](https://posthog.com/docs/runbook/upgrading-posthog)!
+Not running 1.41.0?
+Find out [how to update your self-hosted PostHog deployment](/docs/runbook/upgrading-posthog)!

 ### How do I install the Feedback Widget?

-1. First, opt into the site apps beta by setting your `posthog-js` initialization to include `opt_in_site_apps: true`.
+1. Opt into the site apps beta by setting your `posthog-js` initialization to include `opt_in_site_apps: true`.
 2. Visit the 'Apps' page in your instance of PostHog.
-3. Search for 'Feedback App' and select the app, press Install.
+3. Search for 'Feedback Widget' and select the app, press Install.
 4. Follow the on-screen steps to configure the app.

 ## Can I make my own site apps?